thanushreetrishna/html_codedex/README.md

 # html_codedex
-solution of all the questions of html elemenats in codedex
+solution of all the questions of html elements in codedex